frontenddogma/web-development-glossary/manuscript/a.md

 Accessible Rich Internet Applications
 : A collection of roles, states, and properties that define accessible user interface elements and can be used to improve the accessibility and interoperability of web content and applications. ℹ︎&nbsp;[w3.org/TR/wai-aria](https://www.w3.org/TR/wai-aria/)

+ACID
+: → Atomicity, Consistency, Isolation, Durability

+Acid tests
+: A range of web standards compliance tests that were set up in 1999 (Acid1), 2005 (Acid2), and 2008 (Acid3). ℹ︎&nbsp;[acidtests.org](https://www.acidtests.org/)

 ACM
 : → Association for Computing Machinery